Esri/appstudio-vscode/README.md

 ## Requirements

-<a href="http://www.esri.com/landing-pages/appstudio">AppStudio for ArcGIS</a> is required to use this extension.
+<a href="http://www.esri.com/landing-pages/appstudio">ArcGIS AppStudio</a> is required to use this extension.

 ## Issues